yvsharma02/SelfLearningSubwaySurfers/README.md

 2) VSCode
 3) DevContainer Extension for VSCode
 4) NVidia Drivers ALONG with Nvidia Container toolkit.
+5) An image of an android emulator needs to be located at data/avd/avd.zip.
+This needs to be frozen at a state where the game Subway surfers is already running, the tutorials are completed, and atleast one game is played after launch.
+(Esentially, the "Play" button should be on screen.).
+Positions are some settings might need to be changed depending on the emulator resolution.
+Contact me if you need the image I used. <br/> <br/>

-VSCode should automatically give a promt to open the project inside a devcontainer when all 3 steps are met.
+VSCode should automatically give a prompt to open the project inside a devcontainer when all 3 steps are met.
 If you want to use Git while being inside the container, the following things also need to be installed:

 4) Git